 - Once all the sugar syrup has been added, increase the mix speed to medium high (8-9) and whisk until the marshmallow is almost tripled in volume.
-The marshmallow is ready when you see the mix stretching out “in ropes” while being whisked.
+Add the vanilla and whisk it in during the last 2 minutes of whisking time The marshmallow is ready when you see the mix stretching out “in ropes” while being whisked.
 (Note - warm up the butterscotch toffee syrup at this point if it's not already warm).

 - This is the point where you have to work quickly.
 Lightly oil any utensils (spoons, spatulas) you will be using to mix, and scrape out the marshmallow.
 Place about ¼ - ⅓ of the marshmallow with the warm butterscotch syrup.
 Mix to combine.